andyzg/blog.andyzhang.net/published/_posts/2018-07-18-The-Making-of-the-Class-Profile.md

 published: true
 ---

-## Overview
+## Why make a class profile?
 After seeing the Systems Design Engineering 2017 Class Profile, I was deeply inspired to create a class profile for my class.
 I owe a lot to my class and my program, and felt incredibly lucky to be a part of it.
-I’m originally from Montreal, so coming to University of Waterloo originally never occurred as an option.
-Prior to university, I barely even knew what software engineering was, let alone code.
+Prior to university, I knew very little about software engineering, so studying it at the University of Waterloo never occurred as an option.
 If it weren’t for a friend of mine that convinced me to come to University of Waterloo, I wouldn’t be where I am today.

 I wanted to create a class profile capturing what I wished I knew before university.
-I wish I knew what software engineering was like, what opportunities were available, how much debt I’d graduate with, if it’s too late for me to start coding, etc. There’s a lot of focus by the media on what software engineers in the industry are like, but the path connecting their beginnings to employment is still blurred.
+I wish I knew what software engineering was like, what opportunities were available, how much debt I’d graduate with, if it’s too late for me to start coding, etc. There’s a lot of focus from the media on what software engineers in the industry are like, but the path connecting their beginnings to employment is still arcane.

 The goal of our class profile is to share the life of software engineering students, covering topics such as co-op, academics, lifestyle, and much more, and to increase the transparency of the transition from a high school student to a full-time software engineer.

 You can check out the final result [here](https://classprofile.andyzhang.net).

 ## Researching the topics
 I gathered what people wanted to know about Software Engineering students through a survey.
 The goal of the survey is to gather questions from the target audience.
-In this project, the target audience is composed of students who are either interested or new to software engineering.
+In this project, the target audience is composed of students who are either interested in or new to software engineering.

 I created a Google Form to collect questions current SE students wanted to learn more about, or wish they knew during high school.
 SE students were asked because they were students who were once interested in SE and are possibly still new to SE (depending on the year).
 In total, I collected 152 questions from 40 survey responses across 5 class of SE students.